-- 1. To ask the Gloucester City Council representative on the Health and Care Scrutiny Committee to share the Group's report with the committee to inform the committee's work planning activity; - 2.
-To share this report with the Director of Public Health for Gloucestershire and the Gloucestershire County Council Cabinet Member for Public Health and Communities; - To share this report with the Gloucestershire Health and Wellbeing Board to inform its discussions on the refresh of the Gloucestershire Joint Health and Wellbeing Strategy; - 4.
+- To ask the Gloucester City Council representative on the Health and Care Scrutiny Committee to share the Group's report with the committee to inform the committee's work planning activity; - To share this report with the Director of Public Health for Gloucestershire and the Gloucestershire County Council Cabinet Member for Public Health and Communities; - To share this report with the Gloucestershire Health and Wellbeing Board to inform its discussions on the refresh of the Gloucestershire Joint Health and Wellbeing Strategy; - 4.
 In partnership with the Gloucestershire Health and Wellbeing Board, there could be a Voluntary Code of Practice initiative where off licences commit to not selling high strength alcohol products.
 As noted in this report, there is no current legislation in place for enforcement action to take place; - 5.
-Where clusters of off licences are associated with clusters of ASB, particularly related to alcohol consumption, licensing enforcement team to work with those retailers to reduce the strength of the products available in that location and to consider not selling the lowest priced high strength products; - 6.
+Where clusters of off licences are associated with clusters of ASB, particularly related to alcohol consumption, licensing enforcement team to work with those retailers to reduce the strength of the products available in that location and to consider not selling the lowest priced high strength products; - Where a fresh planning or licensing application is received in respect of a proposed premises in an identified 'cluster' area, those relevant Committees to consider placing restrictions on those licences if approved; - 7.
 For the Overview and Scrutiny Committee to note the approach taken by the Health and Care Scrutiny Committee at Gloucestershire County Council upon their noting of this report.